Setup with Cloudera

 • Create visual recipes and use all available execution engines

-When you follow these setup instructions and use Sentry mode, DSS starts with a configuration that enables a per-project security policy with minimal administrator intervention.
+When you follow these setup instructions and use Ranger mode, DSS starts with a configuration that enables a per-project security policy with minimal administrator intervention.

 Overview